Talkdesk/pr-police/README.md

 Pr.
 Police has the following environment variables available:

 ##### `GH_TOKEN`
-The github account token to access the repos
+The github account token to access the repos.
+Required.

 ##### `SLACK_TOKEN`
-The slack token for the bot to access your slack team
+The slack token for the bot to access your slack team.
+Required.

 #### `GH_REPOS`
 The list of repositories to watch.
 The format is `user/repo` and comma separated.
+Required.

 Example: `rogeriopvl/gulp-ejs, rogeriopvl/pullhub, talkdesk/pr-police`

 ##### `GH_LABELS`
 The list of labels to filter pull-requests.
 So imagine, your team uses the label `needs review` for pull-requests waiting for review, you'll have to fill in: `needs review`.
 Multiple labels are comma separated.
+Optional.

 ##### `SLACK_CHANNELS`
-The list of channels on your team where Pr.
+The list of channel names on your team where Pr.
 Police will post the announcements.
 Multiple channels are comma separated.
+Either `SLACK_CHANNELS` or `SLACK_GROUPS` is required.

+Example: `notifications`

 ##### `SLACK_GROUPS`
-The list of private groups on your team where Pr.
+The list of private group names on your team where Pr.
 Police will post the announcements.
 Multiple channels are comma separated.
+Either `SLACK_CHANNELS` or `SLACK_GROUPS` is required.

 ##### `CHECK_INTERVAL`
 Time interval for announcing the pull-requests on slack.
 In milliseconds.
 Default: `3600000`.

 ##### `SLACK_BOT_NAME`
 The name of your Pr.
 Police bot on slack.
+Optional.

 ##### `SLACK_BOT_ICON`
 URL of the icon for the slack bot when sending messages.
+Optional.

 ## Credits